alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 But then we -- people who don't really need that -- we get the benefits of that.
 In the same way, there are lots of ways these techniques can make a service better for everyone.

+*[Ed.
+David's [prolific live-tweeting](https://twitter.com/DRMacIver/status/1041276369819324416) informs me that this is called the "curb-cut effect".]*